core-wg/oscore/draft-ietf-core-object-security.md

    * If decryption fails, then go to 11.

    * If decryption succeeds and Observe is used, update the corresponding Notification Number, as described in {{sequence-numbers}}.

+   * If decryption succeeds and Observe is not used, delete attribute-value pair (Token, {Security Context, PIV}).

 8. For each decrypted option, check if the option is also present as an Outer option: if it is, discard the Outer.
 For example: the message contains a Max-Age Inner and a Max-Age Outer option.
 The Outer Max-Age is discarded.